-November in Madeira Island is the dream… warm sunny weather with average of 25 degrees celsius and generally just a nice way to escape the colder temperatures of the rest of Europe.
+Madeira Island in November is the dream – warm, sunny weather averaging 25 degrees celsius.
+It was a nice way to escape the colder temperatures in London!

 Porto Moniz is known for their natural salt water pools which are made out of volcanic rock.
 We had lunch here and then swam around and enjoyed being in the water.

 Afterwards, we went to São Vicente Caves and Volcanism Centre.
 I have been to a lot of caves in my time but it was interesting to see one that was formed by a volcanic eruption.
 The guided cave tour lasted around 30 minutes then we spent another 30 minutes in the volcano centre which was fairly interactive.
 Entry is €8 per person.